 Moving to Ho Chi Minh City

-The city offers a fast-paced lifestyle within a city steeped in history.
+The city offers a fast-paced lifestyle within a metropolis steeped in history.
 The contrast is perhaps most evident in the juxtaposition of French-colonial architecture with high-rise buildings and skyscrapers, as well as in the traditional markets across the road from busy shopping centres selling the latest in designer goods.

 While HCMC is the financial capital of Vietnam, the cost of living in this city is not exorbitant.
 Local goods are cheap and, while imported Western goods are more expensive, they are readily available.
 Accommodation in HCMC is very varied and expats are sure to find something to suit their needs and their budget.
 Finding property within the city is also easy with new developments being built continuously and the process of renting property is straightforward.

 Transportation in Vietnam is a big topic, and simply crossing the street is a skill that expats moving to Vietnam need to learn swiftly.
 There are buses and bus routes around the city but they are not fully accessible to Westerners unless one makes the effort to learn a little Vietnamese.
 Taxis can be cheap provided expats use a reputable company.
 There are also many xe om drivers (motorbikes) ready to speedily transport brave commuters around the city.

 Shopping-wise, the choice is extensive and varied from luxury shopping malls to small superettes and markets.
 This goes for restaurants too, whether choosing to sample some of the famous Saigon pho from a street corner or eat at a cordon bleu restaurant.
 With so much choice in terms of wining, dining, shopping and even accommodation, Ho Chi Minh City is an attractive option for many expatriates.